IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Allows Cross-Origin Resource sharing(CORS).
 By default this setting is absent and the Dataverse Software assumes it to be true.

-If you don’t want to allow CORS for your installation, set:
+If you don't want to allow CORS for your installation, set:

 ``curl -X PUT -d 'false' http://localhost:8080/api/admin/settings/:AllowCors``